 Course work taken for letter grades (B or better) and P/N courses, if accompanied by the instructor's statement that the passing grade was equal to a B or better, is eligible for consideration.
 If approved, these courses can be used to satisfy relevant university master's degree requirements.
-A Request for Transfer of Graduate Credit form (available on the Graduate School's website) must be filed within two terms of acceptance into a master's degree program and within two years of earning the bachelor's degree.
-Any credits transferred under this option fall with the 15-credit transfer maximum.
+A Request for Transfer of Graduate Credit form (available on the Division of Graduate Studies website) must be filed within two terms of acceptance into a master's degree program and within two years of earning the bachelor's degree.
+Any credits transferred under this option fall within the 15-credit transfer maximum.

 Other University of Oregon Transferred Credit

-A maximum of 15 graduate credits earned at the University of Oregon while classified as a graduate postbaccalaureate student, a nonadmitted graduate student enrolled in the Community Education Program or in summer session, or a student earning a graduate certificate may later be counted toward the master’s degree (see Other Graduate Classifications under General Requirements and Policies), pending school or department endorsement and Graduate School approval.
+A maximum of 15 graduate credits earned at the University of Oregon while classified as a graduate postbaccalaureate student, a non-admitted non-degree seeking graduate student, or a student earning a graduate certificate may later be counted toward the master’s degree (see Other Graduate Classifications under General Requirements and Policies), pending school or department endorsement and Division of Graduate Studies approval.
 This is within the overall 15-credit maximum for transfer.
-Grades earned must be A+, A, A–, B+, B, or P. A Request for Transfer of Graduate Credit form (available on the Graduate School's website) must be approved for credits completed under these classifications to be applied to degree requirements.
+Grades earned must be A+, A, A–, B+, B, or P. A Request for Transfer of Graduate Credit form (available on the Division of Graduate Studies website) must be approved for credits completed under these classifications to be applied to degree requirements.